 All residents also have a one month orientation to UNC Hospitals in July, where they will be exposed and trained to the integral operations necessary for the entire year.
 Each December will be spent in a research rotation, focusing on learning study design, statistics, and working on the required pharmacotherapy project and publication.

 Residents will receive training and orientation to the department's services during their first few weeks of the program.
-Over the course of the residency year, residents must staff for a total of 400 hours.
+Over the course of the residency year, residents must complete an average of 400 hours of staffing.
 Pharmacy practice responsibilities include staffing in decentralized or central pharmacist positions.
 Activities include, but are not limited to, verifying patient-specific orders and medications, providing pharmacokinetic consults when requested, answering in-depth drug information questions, attending all adult codes as the pharmacy member of the code team, providing patient education and solving pharmacotherapy situations as they may arise.
-For PGY1 residents, this commitment is fulfilled by staffing every third weekend and for three concentrated weeks distributed over the course of the year.
-Additionally, residents are also responsible for staffing during one of three major holiday blocks (Thanksgiving, Christmas, or New Years) and one of two minor holidays (Labor Day or Memorial Day.)
+For PGY1 residents, this commitment is fulfilled by staffing every third weekend and for three concentrated weeklong blocks distributed over the course of the year.
+Additionally, residents are also responsible for staffing during one of three major holiday blocks (Thanksgiving, Christmas, or New Year’s) and one of two minor holidays (Labor Day or Memorial Day).
 These requirements may be changed annually based on the needs of the department.